Chicken keeping: come for the eggs, stay for the chaos.

 Before You Even Buy Chicks…

 Hold your horses (or hens).
-Before you come home from Tractor Supply with a box of peeping fluff, or place that hatchery order, check your local zoning regulations.
-Some towns limit the number of chickens you can have, some don’t allow roosters (your neighbors will thank them), and a few don’t allow chickens at all.
+Before you come home from Tractor Supply with a box of peeping fluff, check your local zoning regulations.
+Some towns limit the number of chickens you can have, some don’t allow roosters, and a few don’t allow chickens at all.

 It’s better to find this out now than after you’ve built a coop, named all your hens, and discovered the town ordinance officer isn’t nearly as charmed by chicken math as you are.